What We’ll Cover:

 - Standard TikTok videos are 15 seconds long, but users can create multiple recordings inside the app and link them together.

-- Users also have the option to upload longer videos, but can’t record them directly inside TikTok and will need to use a third-party app instead.
+- Users have the option to upload longer videos, but can’t record them directly inside TikTok and will need to use a third-party app instead.

 - Users can live-stream content and access a range of tools, filters, and other effects that enhance the experience.